 The wind is blowing and the rain coming down.
-Hard to believe that only last week I was sitting on Studland Beach watching the sun set over the sea while eating lobster cooked on a barbecue beside me.
+Hard to believe that only last week I was sitting on Studland Beach in Dorset watching the sun set over the sea while eating lobster cooked on a barbecue beside me.
 With fairy lights twinkling in the overhanging branches, we tucked into an amazing feast that started with samphire and sea purslane leaves – tasty nibbles with a salty kick – followed by sea-cured mackerel on home-baked soda bread – a sort of mackerel sushi – delicious lobsters with sea vegetable aioli, local watercress and potatoes roasted on the fire.

 We washed it all down with homemade blackberry lemonade and Studland grape juice, and wine made just along the coast near Weymouth.
 So all about as local as it gets.